 MR: How do you coach medical sales job seekers to prepare for an upcoming interview?

 SR: I tell candidates to print out the job description and study it.
 It sounds basic, but it will help them align their skills and competencies to the position.
-They need to conduct extensive research on the company as well people they might be interviewing with.
+They need to conduct extensive research on the company as well as people they might be interviewing with.
 Speaking with customers or conducting a preceptorship is often invaluable.
 They also need to be prepared to meet with a wide range of people and answer multi-layered behavioral questions about themselves and their performance in a clear, concise way.

 For example, say a candidate is asked: “Tell me about a time when you overcame an obstacle?”
 They should really think in terms of STAR – situation, task, action and result.
 They should describe the situation, their task in that situation, what they actually did – the actions they took, and what resulted from those actions.